 Questions, answered.

-For most marketing and business sites in 2026, Webflow — it gives design freedom, includes secure hosting, and lets non-technical people edit content without the plugin-security maintenance that bogs down WordPress.
+For most marketing and business sites in 2026, Webflow, because it gives design freedom, includes secure hosting, and lets non-technical people edit content without the plugin-security maintenance that bogs down WordPress.
 WordPress wins when you need a specific plugin ecosystem, very heavy content/blogging, or full ownership with no platform fees.
 Neither is universally 'better'; they're suited to different priorities.

 It depends on upkeep, not sticker price.
 WordPress is cheapest to start but its maintenance and security costs add up if neglected.
 Webflow has a predictable monthly fee and near-zero maintenance.
 Custom code is most expensive to build but can be cheapest to run at scale.
 Over three years, Webflow is often the lowest total cost for a marketing site; custom code wins for high-traffic apps.
 Cheap-to-start rarely equals cheap-to-own.